 Poor motor planning (dyspraxia)– Sensory processing issues may present with resulting dyspraxia or motor planning difficulties.
 These kids have trouble organizing and following through with the movement needed to perform tasks such as buttoning and zippering.
 These children will have trouble with precision of fine motor manipulation, making engaging a zipper and buttoning and unbuttoning very difficult.

-Visual Spatial Processing problems and resulting difficulties in management of clothing fasteners:
+Visual Spatial Processing and clothing fasteners:

 Difficulty seeing with eyes working as a “team”, particularly when managing fasteners on the body.